Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

 It appears that there is a way to draw the graph as a $1-$skeleton of a $3-$dimensional polytope with 21 facets, although we did not try to find an explicit polytopal realization.
 The 2-dimensional (polygonal) faces correspond to the elementary moves between the paths.
 All the 2-dimensional faces are 4- or 8-gons:

-\begin{itemize} \item[(1)] Yellow quadrilaterals correspond to mutations between the pairs of paths from $sss$ to $s$. \item[(2)] Other quadrilatelars correspond to some mutually independent distant operations.
-They represent two different possibilities to draw the same weave in such a way that each horizontal cross-section contains at most one trivalent vertex. \item[(3)] Octagons correspond to the outer octagons in Section \ref{sec: 12121}, they are formed by paths (A) and (E).
+\begin{itemize} \item[(1)] Yellow quadrilaterals correspond to mutations between the pairs of paths from $sss$ to $s$. \item[(2)] Other quadrilaterals correspond to isotopies exchanging the heights of vertices in a weave. \item[(3)] Octagons correspond to the outer octagons in Section \ref{sec: 12121}, they are formed by paths (A) and (E).
 Note that the inner vertices and paths do not appear since the moves $212 \to 121$ are not allowed. \end{itemize}

 We have no words containing $1121$ or $1211$ in our example, so the pentagons from \ref{sec: 1212} do not appear.
 In order to cover all Demazure weaves, we should allow the moves $212 \to 121$.
 In Figure \ref{1212121}, we should then replace each octagonal face by 5 faces from \ref{sec: 12121}.